CC by SA 2.0

 Self-esteem affects how young people feel about themselves and what they do.
 While a young person with positive self-esteem will generally approach things thinking they are a good person who deserves love and support, and can therefore succeed in life, someone with low or negative self-esteem will generally think they are not good at things, or that situations will work out badly for them.

 We know that it’s normal for young people to experience dips in self-esteem as they go through the many pressures of life – starting a new school, moving house, changes in the family and many other factors.
-But other children develop low self-esteem following a difficult time, such as divorce, bereavement or being bullied or abused, and find it very difficult to bounce back.
+But other children can develop low self-esteem following a difficult time, such as divorce, bereavement or being bullied or abused, and find it very difficult to bounce back.

 Alongside this, social media puts enormous pressure on young people to live their lives in the public domain, to present a personal ‘brand’ from a young age, and to seek reassurance in the form of likes and shares.
 We know that excessive use of social media can have a negative effect on young people’s self-belief and body image.
 Cyberbullying is also a fact of life for many people, with a devastating effect on self-esteem.